 This is evident with models such as the 2006 Silverado, which is still functioning as a reliable vehicle more than a decade later.

-On the other hand, models such as 2014 Silverado were prone to dozens of problems.
+On the other hand, models such as the 2014 Silverado were prone to dozens of problems.
 However, models like these were improved over their generation, and despite not being entirely fixed, efforts were made in the right direction.

-These were the best and worst years for Chevy Silverado.
 Make sure to keep them in mind when considering your next purchase.